fxbriol/fxbriol.github.io/_pages/Stein.md

 ## About

-Some of my main research interests consist in developing novel statistical or machine learning methodology which can deal with computational expensive or intractable models.
+My main research interests consist in developing novel statistical or machine learning methodology which can deal with computational expensive or intractable models.
 From a computational viewpoint, two of the main challenges in this context are:

 * We usually want to obtain certain quantities of interest, but these take the form of some intractable integral/expectations.